War in Abkhazia (1992–1993)

-The War in Abkhazia was fought between Georgian government and paramilitary forces, and a coalition of Abkhaz separatist forces and North Caucasian militants between 1992 and 1993 (Note: While the war officially ended in 1993, sporadic fighting continued throughout 1994 in the Kodori Valley and the Gali Municipality.).
+The War in Abkhazia was fought between Georgian government and paramilitary forces, and a coalition of Abkhaz separatist forces and North Caucasian militants between 1992 and 1993.
+(Note: The war ended on 30 September 1993, and a ceasefire agreement was signed on 1 December 1993.
+However, sporadic clashes continued throughout 1994 in the Kodori Valley and Gali Municipality.)
 Ethnic Georgians who lived in Abkhazia fought largely on the side of Georgian government forces.
 Ethnic Armenians, who formed the Bagramyan Battalion and Russians within Abkhazia's population largely supported the Abkhazians and many fought on their side.
-The separatists received support from thousands of North Caucasus and Cossack militants and from the Russian Federation military forces stationed in and near Abkhazia.

-The conflict overlapped in time with civil strife in Georgia proper (between the supporters of the ousted Georgian president, Zviad Gamsakhurdia – in office 1991–1992 – and the post-coup government headed by Eduard Shevardnadze).
+The separatists received support from thousands of North Caucasian and Cossack militants and from the Russian military forces stationed in and near Abkhazia.
+Ukrainian volunteers fought on the Georgian side.
+The conflict coincided with the civil war within Georgia proper, where supporters of the ousted president Zviad Gamsakhurdia clashed with the post-coup government led by Eduard Shevardnadze.

 Significant human rights violations and atrocities were reported on all sides, peaking in the aftermath of the Abkhaz capture of Sukhumi on 27 September 1993, which was followed by a large-scale campaign of ethnic cleansing against the ethnic Georgian population.
 A fact-finding mission dispatched by the UN Secretary General in October 1993 reported numerous and serious human rights violations committed both by Abkhazians and by Georgians.
 Approximately 5,000 ethnic Georgians and 4,000 Abkhaz were reported killed or missing, and 250,000 Georgians became internally displaced or refugees.

 The war heavily affected post-Soviet Georgia, which suffered considerable financial, human and psychological damage.
 The fighting and subsequent continued sporadic conflict have devastated Abkhazia.